Skip to content

 The Equal Pay Act (EPA) ensures that men and women receive equal pay for equal work.
 This law prevents employers from paying employees differently based on gender if they perform the same job duties, require the same skills, and have the same level of responsibility.

-Payroll teams must ensure that salaries and wages are fair and consistent across employees in the same roles.
+Payroll teams must confirm that salaries and wages are fair and consistent across employees in the same roles.
 A company faces wage discrimination lawsuits if it pays male employees more than female employees for the same work.
 For example, if a female accountant discovers she earns less than her male colleagues for the same work, she could file a legal claim against her employer.

 5. Davis-Bacon Act